-The arena was built to house the figure skating and short track-competitions during the olympics, and has housed since its opening in 1992 the Storhamar Hockey.
-In 1999 the World Championship in ice hockey was arranged in Norway, and Hamar OL-Amfi was one of the venues.
+The arena was built to house the figure skating and short-track speed skating during the Olympics, and has housed since its opening in 1992 the Storhamar hockey club.
+In 1999, the Ice Hockey World Championship was held in Norway and Hamar OL-Amfi was one of the venues.

-In February 2016 the arena changed itss official name to CC Amfi, as the national shopping centre-giant CC, bought the naming rights, and a brand new LED-cube was installed.
+In February 2016, the arena changed its official name to CC Amfi, as the national shopping centre giant CC, bought the naming rights, and a brand new LED centre-ice scoreboard was installed.

 European championships or greatest European accomplishments

 Hockey came to Hamar in the mid fifties and in 1957 it got its own branch of Storhamar Idrettslag (Sports club).
-Despite being upstarts and having quite a modest infrastructure they took big strides fast.
-By 1963 they reached the second level of Norwegian hockey.
-Playing outdoors on naturally frozen ice the started to lag behind clubs from bigger cities.
-So in 1981 the new arena, Storhamar Ishall, was opened and the club celebrated with a second ascension into the top level where they have remained since.
+Despite being upstarts and having quite a modest infrastructure, the hockey team took big strides fast.
+By 1963, they reached the second level of Norwegian hockey.
+Playing outdoors on naturally frozen ice, they started to lag behind clubs from bigger cities, so, in 1981, a new arena, Storhamar Ishall, was opened and the club celebrated with a second ascension into the top level, where it has remained ever since.

-Even though Storhamar were amongst the top teams throughout the late eighties and early nineties they struggled to make the absolute summit, regularly finishing second in the league and going out in the semis of the playoffs.
-When it was announced that neighbouring Lillehammer would host the 94 Olympics, the lobbyists tried to get one of the arenas to Storhamar.
+Even though Storhamar was among the top teams throughout the late eighties and early nineties, they struggled to make the absolute summit, regularly finishing second in the league and going out in the semis of the playoffs.
+When it was announced that neighbouring Lillehammer would host the 94 Olympics, the lobbyists tried to get one of the arenas in Storhamar.
 The plan succeeded and in December 1992 they moved in to the new building.
 This helped the club and the sport immensely, as people now could watch the games in comfort and with a great view.
 The club's revenues grew drastically and soon the biggest names in the Norwegian game were knocking on the door.
-At the end of the first season the elusive first trophy was secured when the league championship came to Hamar.
-In the next few years Storhamar went from being a contender to a dominant force.
+At the end of the first season, the elusive first trophy was secured when the league championship came to Hamar.
+In the next few years, Storhamar went from being a contender to a dominant force.

-The last title to this date came in 2008 when Frisk Asker were beaten in six games.
-Recurring economic problems forced the club to make cuts, and for few seasons they had to content with mid table finishes.
-After another crisis in 2013-14 it was all turned around.
-A group of local businessmen saved the immediate future of the club, and the rest was secured with a love affair between the fans and a very exciting group of players and the club is now a dominant force in Norwegian Hockey along Stavanger Oilers.
+After winning its sixth title in 2008, recurring economic problems forced the club to make cuts, and for few seasons had to content with mid-table finishes.
+After another crisis in 2013-14, everything turned around.
+A group of local businessmen saved the immediate future of the club, and the rest was secured with a love affair between the fans and a very exciting group of players and the club is now a dominant force in Norwegian hockey along with the Stavanger Oilers.